 You just ate in a lovely restaurant in the centre of Bordeaux.
-You paid, left a tip to the friendly waiter and are about to leave.
+You paid, left a tip for the friendly waiter and are about to leave.

 Oh and you’d love to communicate your desire to come back to try that fondant au chocolat the couple sitting at the next table is eating.

-If only you knew how to say “see you soon” in French!
+If only you knew more ways to say goodbye in French!

-If you listen carefully, you’ll notice that most people pronounce it “anrvoir” instead of “au revoir” (listen to the second recording to hear that).
+If you listen carefully, you’ll notice that most people pronounce it “anrvoir” instead of “au revoir”.

 That’s because the French tend to drop letters and delete words when they speak, something I explain in detail in this article.